Voter Eligibility

 Voter Rights

-Your Ballot, Your Vote.
-Don't panic if you registered to vote but your name is not on the list.
+Your Ballot, Your Vote: Don’t panic if you registered to vote but your name is not on the list.
 Get help from a poll worker to make sure your vote is counted.
 Remember, Maine has same day registration.
 You can still register on Election Day.
 You may be directed to another polling place.
 Or you may be given a challenged ballot.

-Challenged ballots are a safeguard for voters whose eligibility is in question on Election Day, including those whose voter registration is in doubt, who may have been purged from the voter list by mistake, or who registered by mail and have I.D. problems.
+Challenged ballots: These are a safeguard for voters whose eligibility is in question on Election Day, including those whose voter registration is in doubt, who may have been purged from the voter list by mistake, or who registered by mail and have I.D. problems.
 No one who is eligible to vote should be turned away.
 (The only eligibility requirements are U.S. Citizenship, age of at least 18 years, and residency in the municipality where the person registers to vote.)

-Avoid the Crowds.
-Many voters feel they don't have time to vote, and that's why they haven't participated in the past.
+Avoid the crowds: Many voters feel they don’t have time to vote, and that’s why they haven’t participated in the past.
 If you can, go to the polls during the off hours: 10 a.m. - 11:30 a.m. and 1:30 p.m. - 3:30 p.m.
-Or you can vote at home!
-Absentee voting is anonymous and convenient.
-You can get an absentee ballot by phone, by mail, or in person from your Town Clerk.

 Need assistance?